 The Trust has a Management Services Agreement with the Chancery Operation by which the Chancery Operation can bill the Trust for administrative and supporting services.
 Billings are based on an allocation of staff hours spent on Trust operations.
-As of June 30, 2016, no billings have been issued by the Chancery Operation for recognition in these financial statements.
+For the year ended June 30, 2017, and the period from April 28, 2016 to June 30, 2016, \$307,000 and \$-0-, respectively, were paid to the Chancery Operation for administrative services.